Right Arrow

 AI detects aggressive behavior, provides video evidence, reduces response time, and drives targeted de-escalation training

-How Technology Strengthens Injury Prevention in Education
+How Technology Strengthens Injury Mitigation in Education

 Traditional safety programs rely on training, policies, and vigilance—but even the best teams can’t be everywhere at once.
 That’s where video intelligence steps in.

-Safety Challenge:
+Safety Obstacle:

 Wet floors, icy entrances, and cluttered hallways cause almost half of all workplace injuries in education (Source: OSHA Data Analysis, 2025).
 These hazards can appear suddenly and go unnoticed.